slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 Dialog is like a window, but it has buttons that are automatically laid out.

-A Dialog should have one main element as child, that isn't a button. he dialog can have any number of `StandardButton` widgets or other buttons with the `dialog-button-role` property.
+A Dialog should have one main element as child, that isn't a button.
+The dialog can have any number of `StandardButton` widgets or other buttons with the `dialog-button-role` property.
 The buttons will be placed in an order that depends on the target platform at run-time.

 The `kind` property of the `StandardButton`s and the `dialog-button-role` properties need to be set to a constant value, it can't be an arbitrary variable expression.
-There cannot be several `StandardButton` of the same kind.
+There can't be several `StandardButton`s of the same kind.

 A callback `<kind>_clicked` is automatically added for each `StandardButton` which does not have an explicit callback handler, so it can be handled from the native code: For example if there is a button of kind `cancel`,